BennyOe/fromDuckTillDawn/docs/graphics.md

     * `AnimationComponent`: Manages the entity's current animation state, including the active animation, playback mode, and speed.
     * `TransformComponent`: Stores the entity's logical position and dimensions, which are synced with the physics system.
     * `PhysicComponent`: A Box2D body that gives the entity a physical presence in the world.
-    * `ShaderRenderingComponent`: An empty component that acts as a flag for the `RenderSystem`.
-When present, it will be populated with texture regions for diffuse, normal, and specular maps, enabling advanced lighting effects.
+    * `ShaderRenderingComponent`: Contains texture regions for diffuse, normal, and specular maps when populated by the AnimationSystem.
+When present, enables advanced lighting effects in the RenderSystem.
     * `LightComponent`: Attaches a `GameLight` (e.g., a `PointLight` or `SpotLight`) from the `gdx-normal-light` engine to the entity.

 **Example from `main/kotlin/io/bennyoe/systems/EntitySpawnSystem.kt`:**